 In North America, kumi daiko (group drumming) took root in the late 1960s in Japanese American communities in San Francisco and Los Angeles.
 It has quickly spread to other cities in the U.S. and Canada, becoming a dynamic blend of sound, movement, and rhythm that fuses Asian roots with Western flair.

-To promote and propagate an understanding and love for taiko music, Soh Daiko has participated in many local cultural festivities such as Carnegie Hall’s Citywide Concert Series, Brooklyn Botanic Gardens’ Cherry Blossom Festival, Smithsonian’s Folk Life Festival, The Asian/Pacific American Heritage Festival, Japan Day Festival in Central Park, and many more in the tri-state area and beyond.
+To promote and propagate an understanding and love for taiko music, Soh Daiko has participated in many local cultural festivities such as Carnegie Hall’s Citywide Concert Series, Brooklyn Botanic Gardens’ Cherry Blossom Festival, The Asian/Pacific American Heritage Festival in Chinatown, Japan Day Festival in Central Park, and many more in the tri-state area and beyond.

-Throughout its 30+ years, Soh Daiko has received critical acclaim from The New York Times, The San Francisco Chronicle, and Dance Magazine.
+Throughout its 40+ years, Soh Daiko has received critical acclaim from The New York Times, The San Francisco Chronicle, and Dance Magazine.
 The group has also been featured on Public Television’s Sesame Street, Reading Rainbow, and National Public Radio’s All Things Considered, and with artists such as Korn, Rob Thomas, and Kanye West.
 In recent years, Soh Daiko has reached a broad audience performing at the New York Met’s Japan-U.S. Baseball History Night, on Saturday Night Live with musical artist Post Malone, and on NBC Today Show‘s “One Year to Tokyo” broadcast.

 Soh Daiko’s current membership numbers about 8, with diverse backgrounds and professions.
 To learn more about Soh Daiko’s inception, exciting history, and past members, visit our Soh Daiko History & Membership page.